cyevgeniy/evg.moe/content/ed/sublime_plugins.md

 - Sublime lsp - LSP support
 - WordingStatus - Shows count of words, characters and other useful statistics for a document
+- Create files and directories with a keyboard shortcuts